-What to Do About the Coronavirus Outbreak If You Have Hypertension or Heart Disease?
+What to Do About the Coronavirus Outbreak If You Have Heart Disease?

 Right now, it has been widely reported that people with pre-existing conditions, such as heart disease, diabetes (type 1 & 2), a compromised immune system, and lung disease (such as asthma) are likely to develop more severe symptoms.